A Notre Dame-themed chance at $10,000? Let's try Irish Pick'Em - Inside the Irish | NBC Sports

 If the best eight characters in the English language are open bar, then free bet is not far behind them.
 By the literal definition, a free bet is any free chance to make money, particularly when discussing sports possibilities.

-Sports possibilities like, how many yards will No. 9 Notre Dame (4-0) throw for against No. 7 Cincinnati’s aggressive defense?
+Sports possibilities like, how many yards will No. 9 Notre Dame (4-0) throw for against No. 7 Cincinnati’s aggressive defense today?
 How many yards will the Irish rush for?
 (Spoilers: A few; not many.)

 In an effort to help you make $10,000, let’s look into some of those thoughts.
 No, this is not a service for the corporate overlords by touting the NBC Sports Predictor and its Notre Dame contest.
 This is an attempt to make you readers some money.
 Doing a favor for a branch of NBC is simply a pleasant byproduct.